>>

 History

 Anyway, Tincup's miners needed supplies.
 Over the years there were three competing roads to supply the miners of Tincup.
 One was short and difficult, Tincup Pass.
 Another one was quite a bit longer: Cottonwood Pass also crossed over the main range of the Sawatch to a railhead in Buena Vista.
-In The newest pass was also comparatively long and easy, but still shorter than the Cottonwood Pass option.
-Then around 1880, thanks to the cracy Denver, South Park and Pacific Railroad and its Alpine Tunnel project, a new railhead reachted Pitkin.
-For Tincup all that was needed was a pass over this outrigger of the Sawatch Range, and the shortest, and this would be the shortest, most pracitical connection to the outside world.
+In Then around 1880, thanks to the cracy Denver, South Park and Pacific Railroad and its Alpine Tunnel project, a new railhead reached Pitkin.
+For Tincup, all that was needed, was a pass over this outlier of the Sawatch Range, and the shortest, and this would be the shortest, most practical connection to the outside world.
 But it still had to climb to over 12000 feet, just like the Tincup and Cottonwood pass roads.
+Compared with the other two options, this newest route, Cumberland Pass, was comparatively long and easy, but still shorter than the Cottonwood Pass option.

 Modern Highways.
-The first report of a car crossing the pass originates from 1905.
+The first report of a car crossing the pass dates back to 1905.
 The car was pulled by horses.
 More conventional, later crossings apparently did not get the medias's attention.
 By WW1, Pitkin was already history, so to speak, and a map of 1919 does not show it.
-But in 1935 the road was considered important enough that the CCC was employed to imrpove it.
+But in 1935 the road was considered important enough that the CCC was employed to improve it.
 Further improvements were made in the mid 1950s.

 Cycling.
 An early mountain biking guide, first published in 1987 mentioned Cumberland Pass as being suitable for mountain biking in its appendix, without describing it any further (William L. Stoehr's: Bicycling the Backcountry).